jmtrivial/bifrost/website/ColorToSpeechDetails.md

 #Color-to-speech application details

-## Recently implemented

 The color-to-speech application already contains some subparts.

-### Temporary interface
+## Bifröst gears interface
-A basic and temporary interface to select colors in HSL space has been developped to test the other subparts.
+A basic interface to select colors in HSL space has been developped to test the other subparts, and distributed as a standelone application, named *Bifröst gears*.

 ![Using standard color names in French](screenshot/bifrost-2.png)

+## Bifröst core: library components

 ### RGB to HSL
 A very basic color RGB to HSL and HSL to RGB converter has been implemented.